CQMP/pyCaratheodory/README.md

 ## Usage

-An example notebook is provided in `examples/example.ipynb`.
-This demonstrates how to reproduce the results shown in Fig. 2 of the paper.
+An example notebook, located at examples/example.ipynb, demonstrates how to reproduce the results presented in Fig. 2 of the paper.